nicholas477/nicholas477.github.io/_projects/5_multipass_pp.md

 So using extensions, you can add in a post processing pass with much more control than the material post processing passes built into the engine.
 You have full control over creating render targets, what shaders are ran, what parameters are passed to the shaders, what passes are ran, etc. You can basically do anything.

 But the drawback is that it isn't as simple as the material post processing passes.
 You have to write rendering code and interface it with game code, which can be a bit daunting if you're unfamiliar with writing multithreaded code in Unreal.
 And also since the view extensions are very general purpose, they require a lot of boilerplate code to set up the render targets and insert a post processing pass.
 There's also some oddities with the renderer that you have to keep in mind, such as regional rendering and how render targets are presented.
 I don't think these issues are too interesting, so I went over them in the `Issues` section at the bottom of the article.
-Instead I will go over how to implement the post process pass.
+Instead I will go over how I implemented the post process passes.

 ## Implementing post processing passes
+I wrote a [plugin that helps you implement your own post processing passes with scene view extensions](https://github.com/nicholas477/MultipassPP), so the rest of this section will just be a high level overview of how to implement your own scene view extension.
+If you want to see specifics you can peruse the code in the plugin.

 #### Creating the scene view extension
 Creating a scene view extension and getting the engine to run it is pretty straightforward.
-You subclass `FSceneViewExtensionBase` or `FWorldSceneViewExtension`, implement the pure virtual methods, and call `FSceneViewExtensions::NewExtension()` with your new type.
+You subclass `FSceneViewExtensionBase` or `FWorldSceneViewExtension`, implement the pure virtual methods, and call `FSceneViewExtensions::NewExtension()` with your extension.

 A good example of how to do this is [FMediaCaptureSceneViewExtension](https://github.com/EpicGames/UnrealEngine/blob/5ccd1d8b91c944d275d04395a037636837de2c56/Engine/Plugins/Media/MediaIOFramework/Source/MediaIOCore/Private/MediaCaptureSceneViewExtension.h#L23).
 You will want to focus on `SubscribeToPostProcessingPass` and `PostProcessCallback_RenderThread`.
 In your scene view extension, you will override `SubscribeToPostProcessingPass` and pass a delegate to the `FAfterPassCallbackDelegateArray& InOutPassCallbacks` to add in your post process pass.
 That's basically all you have to do in your extension class.
 In your module startup code (or wherever you want to add the extension) call `FSceneViewExtensions::NewExtension<FYourExtensionType>()` and hold a reference to your new view extension, and you're done.
 My code for creating the new extension in my module looks like this: